-Officially, 21 units are operating in the 8 functioning coal power plants in Romania, having an installed gross capacity of 5315 MW.
+Officially, on the national energy system operator’s website, 13 coal units are operating in the 7 functioning coal power plants in Romania, with a gross installed capacity of 2895 MW.

-There are two main coal companies, managing both power plants and mines: Oltenia Energy Complex (OEC) manages 4 plants and 10 mines, all lignite-based, and it normally delivers around 90% of the country’s coal-based electricity.
+There are two main coal companies managing both power plants and mines: the Oltenia Energy Complex (OEC) manages 4 plants and 10 mines, all lignite-based, and it normally delivers around 90 per cent of the country’s coal-based electricity.
 The main hard coal processing company, located in the neighbouring county, is Hunedoara Energy Complex (HEC).
 Both companies are over-staffed, involved in corruption cases, and their finances depend on the success of other companies.
-HEC has not paid for its CO2 allowances for the last 3 years, while OEC has taken commercial loans worth over EUR 105 million in 2019 to be able to pay for its CO2 allowances under the Emissions Trading Scheme.

 - The 2 units (150 MW each) at Craiova II will be closed in 2025.
 They will be replaced in 2024 with a 200 MW gas unit.

 - Unit 3 at Turceni (330 MW) will be closed in 2025.
-It will be replaced on year prior with a 400 MW gas unit.
+It will be replaced a year earlier with a 475 MW gas unit.

-Electricity production from wind sources has experienced rapid growth in Romania, due to the high wind potential and supporting policies for renewable energy production.
-Romania’s potential in wind energy is considered to be the highest in South Eastern Europe, estimated at around 14 000 MW, able to generate around 23 TWh per year.
+Electricity generation from wind has experienced rapid growth in Romania, due to the high wind potential and supporting policies for renewable energy production.
+Romania’s potential in wind energy is considered to be the highest in southeast Europe, estimated at around 14,000 MW, able to generate around 23 TWh per year.

-Between 2008 and 2013, the main investments were made in wind turbines, which in 2020 had an installed power of 3023 MW, and in photovoltaic panels which have an installed capacity of 1391 MW.
-The development of electricity production from renewable sources received a heavy blow in 2013 though due to a change in the subsidy scheme which reduced the awarded number of green certificates.
-This reform triggered a quick response by market actors which slowed the trend for new installed units.
+Between 2008 and 2013, the main investments were made in wind farms, which in 2020 had an installed power of 3023 MW, and in photovoltaic panels with an installed capacity of 1391 MW.
+The development of electricity generation from renewable sources received a heavy blow in 2013 though due to a change in the subsidy scheme which reduced the number of green certificates awarded.
+This reform triggered a quick response by market actors which slowed the trend for new installations.

 Following the positive development of the wind sector, investors started showing interest in the field of solar energy production, which is also virtually inexhaustible in the medium and long term.
-According to the National Energy Strategy, Romania’s solar potential can generate 1.2 TWh of electricity per year, meaning 2.5% of current national consumption, which is a very conservative estimate, compared to other analyses of potential.
+According to the National Energy Strategy, Romania’s solar potential can generate 1.2 TWh of electricity per year, meaning 2.5 per cent of current national consumption, but this is a very conservative estimate, compared to other analyses of potential.

-The fact that the energy intensity of Romania’s economy is twice the European average is an indicator that there is plenty of room for improvement.
+The fact that the energy productivity of Romania’s economy stands at 60 per cent of the European average is an indicator that there is plenty of room for improvement.
 Buildings account for the largest share of energy use in Romania.
-Together, the household sector and the tertiary sector (i.e. offices, retail premises and other non-residential buildings) account for 46% of total national energy consumption.
-Most savings in the industrial sector so far have come not from modernisations, but from closures of industrial capacities and according to the latest report, Romania is expected to meet its 2020 energy efficiency target due to a mixture of the economy’s restructuring, the impacts of global recession and policy.
+Together, the household sector and the tertiary sector (i.e. offices, retail premises and other non-residential buildings) account for 46 per cent of total national energy consumption.
+Most savings in the industrial sector so far have come not from modernisation, but from closures of industrial capacities.

 More on coal in the Balkans